 Supporters of S. 2155 came in for serious criticism from colleagues, editorial pages, and a wide range of public-interest groups, led by members of the AFR coalition.
-That blowback helps explain why, two months after the Senate acted, there was less Democratic support for the bill on the House side, with 33 out of 158 House Democrats and 225 out of 226 Republicans, (with Rep. Jones the lone exception, again) voting for the bill.
-The bill has now become law and stands as telling evidence of Congress's willingness to embrace policies intended to generate bigger immediate rewards for banks, financial companies, and their executives, no matter the dangers and costs for white, Black and brown borrowers, homeowners, and investors, or the overall economy.
+That blowback helps explain why, two months after the Senate acted, there was less Democratic support for the bill on the House side, with 33 out of 158 House Democrats and 225 out of 226 Republicans, (with Rep. Walter Jones the lone Republican exception) voting for the bill.
+The Democratic Senators in tight re-election races in 2018 who helped advance S. 2155 ultimately received, on average, a lower share of the vote than those Democratic senators in tight races who voted "no" on the bill.

+The bill has now become law and stands as telling evidence of the 115th Congress's willingness to embrace policies intended to generate bigger immediate rewards for banks, financial companies, and their executives, no matter the dangers and costs for borrowers, homeowners, investors, or for the overall integrity of the economy.

-Through their votes-those already mentioned, and others-a controlling majority of members of Congress have shown a readiness to ignore not only the interests but the will of the people they are sworn to represent.
+Through their votes-those already mentioned, and others-a controlling majority of members of the 115th Congress showed a readiness to ignore not only the interests but also the will of the people they are sworn to represent.
 Eight years after the passage of the Dodd-Frank Act, the great majority of voters-across lines of geography, demography, and political party-voice support for the reforms already enacted, and rather than scaling them back, they say they want the rules governing banks and lending companies to be made tougher than they are.
+Voters also strongly support fighting racial discrimination in lending.

-Some lawmakers have come forward with proposals to do just that.
+Some lawmakers have come forward with proposals consistent with these views.
 When the Senate Banking Committee took up the Crapo bill, for example, several Democrats seized the opportunity to offer pro-consumer amendments, which were then voted down.
-The current Congress has also seen the introduction of bills intended, among other things, to end the carried interest loophole (by Sen. Tammy Baldwin (D-WI)); to make credit bureaus, not consumers, responsible for monitoring the accuracy of and completeness of their information (by Rep. Maxine Waters (D-CA-43)); to protect veterans against predatory mortgage refinancing loans (by Sen. Elizabeth Warren (D-MA)); and to establish a sales tax on financial transactions, partly to discourage wasteful high-speed trading and other forms of speculation (by Rep. Keith Ellison (D-MN-5), with 175 House cosponsors).
+The 115th Congress also saw the introduction of bills intended, among other things, to end the carried interest loophole (by Sen. Tammy Baldwin (D-WI)); to make credit bureaus, not consumers, responsible for monitoring the accuracy of and completeness of their information (by Rep. Maxine Waters (D-CA-43)); to protect veterans against predatory mortgage refinancing loans (by Sen. Elizabeth Warren (D-MA)); and to establish a sales tax on financial transactions, partly to discourage wasteful high-speed trading and other forms of speculation (by Rep. Keith Ellison (D-MN-5), with 175 House cosponsors).

-But Congressional leaders have not allowed any of these stand-alone measures to receive a floor vote in either chamber.
-Virtually all the finance-related measures that have managed to advance even that far have been proposals to weaken existing rules, undermine oversight agencies, and make it easier for financial companies to generate windfall profits at the expense of consumers, investors, small businesses, neighborhoods-especially communities of color, and the country's overall financial and economic stability.
+However, Congressional leaders did not allow any of those stand-alone measures to receive a floor vote in either chamber.
+Virtually all the finance-related measures that managed to advance even that far were proposals to weaken existing rules, undermine oversight agencies, and make it easier for financial companies to generate windfall profits at the expense of consumers, investors, small businesses, neighborhoods, especially communities of color, and the country's overall financial and economic stability.

-Another feature of this Congress was the consistent flow of legislation weakening longstanding securities laws-laws which protect investors and ensure the integrity of securities markets.
+Another feature of the 115th Congress was the consistent flow of legislation weakening longstanding securities laws-laws which protect investors and ensure the integrity of securities markets.
 This legislation is often technical but the aggregate effect is to weaken and undermine important disclosure and market oversight requirements, in many cases dating back to the New Deal.
 These bills continue a recent trend toward securities market deregulation that began with the passage of the JOBS Act in 2012.

 Most Americans, multiple polls attest, believe that Wall Street and the financial industry have too much influence in Washington.
-Their belief is well-founded.
+Their belief is well founded.
 That is one of the clearest and most damaging conclusions to be drawn from the body of evidence collected here.